brooth/jeta-site/mysite/home/markdown/androjeta_overview.md

 ###P.S.
-In fact, *Jeta* was born as the result of all these issues, Android developers face every day.
-Follow the [guide](/guide.html) to be able to create stable Android apps and enjoy the process.
+In fact, *Jeta* was born as the result of all these issues, Android developers face to every day.
+Follow [this page](/guide.html) to be able to create stable Android apps and enjoy the process.